Using the Dual MF Film

 the holder gently down on any surface.

-the upper right hand corner of the scanner (nested directly against both the
+is placed in the upper right-hand corner of the scanner (nested directly

-top and right sides of the scanner bed).
+against both the top and right sides of the scanner bed).
+The Dual

-to use almost all of the scanner’s light lid area, so unsatisfactory
+almost all of the scanner’s light lid area, so unsatisfactory positioning

-makes sure the calibration notch is correctly positioned and will ensure
+calibration notch is correctly positioned and will ensure repeatability if

-repeatability if using VueScan’s batching scan function to scan multiple frames
+using VueScan’s batching scan function to scan multiple frames on your film

 scanner’s transparency adapter when you open the lid, put an extremely fine